Ship from a bird's-eye view

 Rethinking ship design can lead to significant cost savings compared to the original designs.
 If a hybrid vessel does not have less installed power, you should involve an expert to re-evaluate the design.

-Today, proton-exchange membrane fuel cells (PEMFCs) are available for marine use.
-They have more than 50% efficiency when hydrogen is used directly.
-If a reformer is needed to make hydrogen from another fuel such as LNG, a PEMFC is still as efficient as a good combustion engine – but much more expensive.
+Proton-exchange membrane fuel cells (PEMFCs) are now available for maritime applications.
+PEMFCs have more than 50% efficiency when hydrogen is used directly.
+If you need a reformer to make hydrogen from another fuel such as LNG, a PEMFC is still as efficient as a good combustion engine – but much more expensive.

-The more interesting fuel cell technology – which is currently under development and not yet available for marine use – is solid oxide fuel cells (SOFCs).
+The more interesting fuel cell technology currently under development is solid oxide fuel cells (SOFCs).
 SOFCs can directly use methanol or ammonia to produce electricity.
+Wärtsilä is currently delivering its first SOFC together with a major cruise operator.

 What does this mean for ship owners?